 It takes two to tango – but does IT’s business partner have two left feet?

-The recent IT service management (ITSM) interest in business relationship management (BRM) is encouraging.
+The recent IT service management (ITSM) interest in BRM is encouraging.
 Credit is due to the BRM Institute who have fostered this interest and provide excellent guidance on how the IT function can improve its relationship with its business partners and help them get more value out of their considerable investments in IT.

 It takes two to tango, however, and it’s no good having a proficient IT dancing partner if the business partner has two left feet.
 Improving the business’ capabilities to deal with IT is one of my major interests, and I lean heavily on the body of knowledge that the non-profit ASL BiSL Foundation (where BiSL is the Business Information Services Library) has accumulated.
 (Full disclosure: they engage me as their ambassador to spread the word around the globe, so I’m undoubtedly biased, but I sincerely believe that this is a neglected area.)